 Of course, no tropical garden would be complete without animals.
 We are fortunate to have a member who is a metal sculpture.
 So our garden has a parrot, a great heron, and best of all, a monkey.
 Also, we have a large family of frogs, a few of which are alive.

 We can not list all the plants we have on the website.
 Please enjoy the few pictures, but we urge you to come out and take a tour thru the tropical area and the rest of the beautiful gardens.
-We welcome visitors.
-We are in attendence each Tuesday and Friday morning.
-If you need another time, we offer tours at you or your organizations convenience.
+We typically welcome visitors and are normally in attendance each Tuesday and Friday morning.
+But currently due to COVID restrictions we are not allowing visitors.
+During non-COVID times, we can offer tours at you or your organizations convenience.

 The Tropical Garden was established to demonstrate which tropical plants grow well in Brazoria County growing conditions.
-Many of the garden’s varities are established favorites, needing no testing to prove their hardiness.
-Other less familiar varities and new introductions need several years of testing to understand how they withstand the local pest and climate variations.
+Many of the garden’s varieties are established favorites, needing no testing to prove their hardiness.
+Other less familiar varieties and new introductions need several years of testing to understand how they withstand the local pest and climate variations.

-- Demostrate to Brazoria County residents what tropical plants grow well with minimum care and water under local growing conditions
+- Demonstrate to Brazoria County residents what tropical plants grow well with minimum care and water under local growing conditions

 - Provide propagation feedstock for plant sales.

 - Create a place to enjoy the beauty of many different tropical plants.